microsoft/ApplicationInsights-SDK-Labs/AggregateMetrics/README.md

 This project extends the Application Insights SDK API for .NET to support in-process aggregation of metrics.
 This enables the developer to both track a higher volume of metrics and reduces the actual volume of data sent over the network.

+There are two different implementation of the metrics API.
+Those APIs optimized for the different usage patterns.
+The reason to keep both is to choose which one to integrate into Application Insights core.

 ## Requirements ##